SkygearIO/guides/cms/cms-field-type.md

 fields:
   - name: database field name
     type: Asset
+    accept: the accepted file types
     nullable:
       enabled: true or false
     editable: true or false # applicable only to the edit and the new view
 ```

 - `nullable`: `nullable` only applies to the edit and the new view.
 When `nullable` is enabled, users can update or create a record even if the asset field is null.
 When `nullable` is disabled, users must upload an asset when they edit or create a record.
+- `type`: Read the MDN web doc [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-accept) to learn more about the file types.

 <a name='image'></a>